-At Kellogg, Corcoran is studying violence against the press in Mexico, now one of the most dangerous countries in the world for journalists.
-Using the murder of an investigative journalist as a starting point for her research, she is exploring the paradox of the dramatic decline in press freedom in Mexico as the country has become more democratic, with the aim of producing a general audience book.
-In 2017–18, she is also contributing to the development of the Institute’s pilot Global Leadership Program.
+While at the Kellogg Institute, Corcoran studied violence against the press in Mexico, one of the most dangerous countries in the world for journalists.
+Using the murder of an investigative journalist as a starting point for her research, she explored the paradox of the dramatic decline in press freedom in Mexico as the country has become more democratic.
+She also contributed to the development of the Institute’s Global Leadership Program.

-A graduate of the University of Notre Dame, Corcoran has taught graduate-level journalism courses at Stanford University and at the University of California at Berkeley, where she piloted a course to train students in digital community journalism that won a $500,000 Ford Foundation grant.
+She graduated from the University of Notre Dame and has taught graduate-level journalism courses at Stanford University and the University of California at Berkeley, where she piloted a course to train students in digital community journalism that won a $500,000 Ford Foundation grant.

 Academic Year 2017-2018 : En la Boca del Lobo (In the Lion's Den): Press Freedom in Mexico